 Every trade has its tools.
 Whether yours include a tablesaw, a laptop, or a paintbrush, you’ll find yourself working more smoothly and with fewer issues when you take good care of them.
 And of course, this applies to you, too.
 You are your own greatest asset, and you’ll always run smoother if you take good care of yourself and give yourself healthy breaks.

 There is so much to gain from the simple act of building respect for the tools that help you do your job.
-For one thing, cleaning, maintaining, and otherwise looking after inanimate objects endear them to you, not unlike caring for people.
-You will feel happier using these things, and understand how to use them better.
-Plus, a tidy workspace inevitably leads to improved productivity and efficiency.
+Cleaning, maintaining, and otherwise looking after your things helps you appreciate them more, and use them more effectively.
+Plus, a tidy workspace encourages productivity and drives efficiency.
 And of course, well maintained objects perform their jobs better, and for longer than if they are disrespected and abused.

 If you want to optimize your time most effectively, respect the tools you rely on to get the job done.